 12:00am – 1:00pm

 SPRINT 7 – Pitch preparation

 4:00pm – 5:00pm

 5:30pm – 6:00pm

-As the day progressed we had to shift the team’s focus from building, testing and on towards the final pitch.
+As the day progressed, we had to shift the team’s focus from building, testing, and the final pitch.
 Aga and Naomi gave a quick pep talk on pitching and what judges would be looking for.
 We allocated the final sprint for pitch preparation.
 The teams broke off, finding a quiet spot to rehearse their pitch.
-The excitement was starting to build and that wonderful buzz in the air as you could feel the passion and focus of everyone actually creating something together as a group.
+The excitement was starting to build, and that wonderful buzz was in the air as you could feel the passion and focus of everyone actually creating something together as a group.

-The judges arrived and the pitches begun.
-Each group took to the stage, to make their pitch.
+The judges arrived, and the pitches began.
+Each group took to the stage to make their pitch.
 They would outline the problem they were trying to solve and what their proposed solution would be.
-They explained how they had validated it using various tests, and demo’d a working prototype.
+They explained how they had validated it using various tests and demoed a working prototype.

 Judging was challenging, as each group had overcome very different challenges and had their own merits.

-We outlined a few criteria that judges would use to judge, for teams to keep their pitch focused.
+The Judging Criteria We outlined a few criteria that judges would use to judge teams to keep their pitch focused.